 - B2B Agreement;

 - Buyers Agreement; and

 What’s the difference between a Services Agreement and a:

 b) Contractor Agreement?

 c) Consultancy Agreement?

-A Service Agreement focuses on the performance of services by the provider to a third party.
+A Services Agreement focuses on the performance of services by the provider to a third party.
 The agreement is often wider than a contractors agreement because the agreement usually sets out the rights and obligations provided by between the two parties.
 A contractor agreement on the other hand will be more job specific, often these contracts have specific terms for the work being completed and include set periods of time, payment and service.
 Both agreements can be implemented between both businesses and individuals.

-Is a Service Agreement legally binding?
+Is a Services Agreement legally binding?

 Who generally owns the intellectual property between a client and contractor?

 Generally, intellectual property created by an individual will be owned by them, unless the rights are assigned through some sort of agreement.
 Therefore, where an independent contractor does work for a client, the intellectual property will be held by them unless the rights are assigned to the client through a written agreement.
 Most contractor agreements will include provisions assigning applicable intellectual property to the receiver of the service for privacy purposes.